 Regularly review results: Regularly review and analyze the results of fault injection experiments to find patterns and potential areas for improvement [43].

-AWS tools and software development kits (SDKs)
+AWS tools and software development kits

-AWS provides a comprehensive set of tools and SDKs that enable developers to build, deploy, and manage applications efficiently on the AWS Cloud.
+AWS provides a comprehensive set of tools and Software Development Kits (SDKs) that enable developers to build, deploy, and manage applications efficiently on the AWS Cloud.
 These tools simplify interactions with AWS services, improve productivity, and foster the adoption of DevOps practices across organizations.

 AWS SDKs help developers easily integrate AWS services into their applications by providing language-specific libraries and APIs, streamlining the development process.
 In addition, AWS Tools extend the functionality of SDKs, offering capabilities such as automation, scripting, and command-line interactions with AWS services.

-Key Features
+Key features

 AWS SDKs help developers easily integrate AWS services into their applications by providing language-specific libraries and APIs, streamlining the development process.
 In addition, AWS Tools extend the functionality of SDKs, offering capabilities such as automation, scripting, and command-line interactions with AWS services.
 The following are the key features of AWS Tools and SDKs: